-• Agent's information need I_aBif_aQ : We suppose that the agents that exchange pieces of information have some information needs.
+- Agent's information need I_aBif_aQ : We suppose that the agents that exchange pieces of information have some information needs.
 Moreover, we suppose that an information need is quite simple and can be modelled the following way: "agent a wants to know if Q or if $\neg Q$, Q being a request".
-1 Formally, information need is written I_aBif_aQ , that means agent a wants to know if Q.

-$^{^{1}}$ In this paper, we do not pay attention to transitions from individual goals to information needs and from information need (as it is perceived by the agent) to a formalized request.

-• Agent's beliefs $B_a(\varphi \to Q) \otimes B_a(\varphi \to \neg Q)$: Using her beliefs and the piece of information φ , the agent must be able to answer her request Q, that means she can deduce either Q or $\neg Q$.
+Formally, information need is written I_aBif_aQ , that means agent a wants to know if Q. - Agent's beliefs $B_a(\varphi \to Q) \otimes B_a(\varphi \to \neg Q)$: Using its beliefs and the piece of information φ , the agent must be able to answer her request Q, that means she can deduce either Q or $\neg Q$.
 In order to represent this deduction, we choose logical implication.
 If some agent, from a piece of information φ can deduce both Q and $\neg Q$, then φ does not really answer the information need.
-Using \otimes prevents this case to happen 2.

-• The piece of information truth value φ : We consider that a false piece of information cannot be relevant.
+Using \otimes prevents this case to happen 2 . - The piece of information truth value φ : We consider that a false piece of information cannot be relevant.
 A false piece of information, even it has a meaning, is false.
-If we analyse the epistemical relevance in terms of cognitive efforts, misinformation is deleterious.
-For example, let us consider some agent who wants to take the train to Paris.
+Misinformation is deleterious in a cooperative context.
+For example, let us consider an agent, that wants to take a train to Paris.
 This train leaves at 1.05 pm.
-In this context, telling the agent that the train leaves at 1.15 pm is damaging (as she can miss her train).
+In this context, telling the agent that its train leaves at 1.15 pm is damaging (as it can miss its train).
 Then, we cannot consider that the piece of information "The train leaves at 1.15 pm" is relevant to the agent.
 3